DFE-Digital/get-into-teaching-app/app/views/content/early-years-teaching-training.md

 You can train to become an early years practioner as a postgraduate if you already have a degree, or as part of an undergraduate degree.

-To do postgraduate training, you’ll need a bachelor’s degree or an equivalent including vocational, professional, and overseas qualifications.
+To do postgraduate training, you’ll need a bachelor’s degree or an equivalent, for example, a vocational, professional, or overseas qualification.

-To start early years teacher training, you’ll need these qualifications (or to demonstrate an equivalent standard):
+To start early years teacher training, you’ll need these GCSE qualifications (or to demonstrate an equivalent standard):

 * maths grade 4 (C)
 * English grade 4 (C)